Chakma Autonomous District Council: Etymology

 The name Chakma derives from the Chakma people, the primary inhabitants of this autonomous region.
-The term "Chakma" is believed to have historical roots, possibly deriving from the Sanskrit word "Sakya", referencing the followers of Buddha, as the Chakmas have strong historical and cultural ties to Buddhism.
+The term "Chakma" is believed to have derived from "Tsak" which is associated with Sakhya clan.

 History

 In 1954 the Central and Assam governments established a regional council, the Pawi Lakher Regional Council (PLRC), for the Lakhers (aka Mara) and the Pawis (aka Lai), in which a large number of Chakmas also resided.
 However, the PLRC could not function properly right from its inception as there was no common communication language among the three tribal communities to understand each other.
 The first meeting was held without understanding each other's language.
 Consequently, in 1958 the Maras boycotted PLRC meetings.
 In 1972, to resolve the issue the PLRC was divided into three regional councils and upgraded to 3 district councils for Maras, Lais and Chakmas: Mara Autonomous District Council (MADC), Lai Autonomous District Council (LADC) and CADC.

 While MADC remained under a single district of Saiha, CADC and LADC were accommodated under the Lawngtlai district with the district headquarters at Lawngtlai.
 The then Chakma leaders of the Mizo District Council and Pawi-Lakher Regional Council actively engaged themselves with the Government of Assam and the Government at the centre for the creation of an autonomous council for the Chakmas of Mizoram with the inclusion of all Chakma inhabited areas which presently remains outside CADC.
 Unfortunately only the portion under Pawi-Lakher Regional council got considered.
 Out of that also many Chakma inhabited villages along the eastern bank of river Tuichawng were not considered under CADC.
 Thus two-third of the Chakmas of Mizoram had to remain outside the council.